Guidelines for All Members & Guests

 Diversity

 We are a diverse community, comprising many races, religions, value systems, and beliefs.
-Sometimes people of certain religion or political persuasion assume that everyone shares their values & beliefs.
+Sometimes people of certain religion or political persuasion assume that everyone shares their values and beliefs.
 While you may feel free to speak about what's important to you and how your values and beliefs affect your situation, you may not impose your values on anyone.
-(E.g., "Remember, God loves you and is watching over you!")
+(E.g., Saying to another member, "Remember, God loves you and is watching over you!")
 Posts of this nature will be edited or removed.
-Similarly degrading or offensive comments about a member's beliefs or groups of people are subject to editing or removal.
+Similarly, degrading or offensive comments about a member's beliefs or groups of people are subject to editing or removal.
 Respect and consideration of others are emphasized here at OOTS.

-Solicitation of business, personal contact and direct marketing of products, services, websites, blogs & books or events for organizations, charities, individuals and groups is not permitted, subject to immediate removal and will result in a loss of the member's posting privileges.
+Solicitation and/or marketing of products, services, websites, blogs & books or events for organizations, charities, individuals and groups is not permitted at OOTS and are subject to immediate removal and will result in banning the member.